Ravencrow/destinorol.com/content/solo-rpg/escape-from-the-headquarters/escape-from-the-headquarters - 1.md

 Yes
 ```

 It's my opportunity.
-They are almost totally paralized.
+They are almost totally paralyzed.
 I run though them releasing a terrible wave of punches after terrible way of punches.
 When I stop, they are static behind me.
 I smile and then all of them explode...
-I'm pretty sure that fire would make the dragon tatoo in my bald look amazing.
+I'm pretty sure that fire would make the dragon tattoo in my bald look amazing.

 Ok, to the next floor.